-The MultiLane tab has two sections:
+The MultiLane tab has two independent sections:

-- The Number of Long Lanes.
+• The Number of Lanes.
 This section simply allows the number of Lanes the MultiLane represents to be entered.
-A saturation flow consistent with the number of lanes represented should be entered on the Saturation Flow tab as described above. - Short Lanes.
-This section allows short lanes to be modelled as part of the MultiLane, These short lanes are modelled using a stepped saturation flow profile similar to how short lanes were modelled in LinSig 2.
+A saturation flow consistent with the number of lanes represented should be entered on the Saturation Flow tab as described above.

+• Additional Short Lanes.
+This section allows additional short lanes to be modelled using a stepped saturation flow profile similar to how short lanes were modelled in LinSig 2.

-The following information is required to define the short lanes within the MultiLane:
+The following information is required to define the additional short lanes within the MultiLane:

-- A Saturation Flow for each short lane. - Each short lane's expected usage in each Flow Group.
+- A Saturation Flow for each additional short lane. - Each additional short lane's expected usage in each Flow Group.